 Sinewy-strong and beautiful, a powerful rodeo horse stands saddled on the domestic-rate Permanent stamp.
 Featured prominently on the U.S.-rate stamp is the stampede’s limited-issue, silver-and-gold anniversary belt-buckle, 100 of which were produced as event trophies in 2012.
 A souvenir sheet bearing one of each stamp brings out the human element with a cowboy readying for the rodeo.

 “To have been chosen to work on the stamps for the Calgary Stampede Centennial is the honour of a lifetime,” said designer Xerxes Irani, who has been creating print materials, logos and other physical objects for the stampede for about 15 years.
 “Having grown up in Calgary in a home full of western art, this feels like a further extension of my roots and heritage.”

 An archival photograph of the late Guy Weadick, the U.S. cowboy who was the driving force behind the establishment of the stampede, appears on the U.S. booklet cover.
 Weadick was a Wild West performer on the vaudeville circuit across North America at the turn of the 20th century.
 He travelled to Calgary, where he joined the wealthy cattlemen known as the Big Four to co-found the Calgary Stampede, which ran Sept.
 2-5, 1912, after ranchers and farmers finished harvesting and would be free to attend.

-“Given the Stampede’s place in Western Canadian culture, it is fitting that we mark the event’s 100th anniversary in a number of important ways,” said the Honourable Jason Kenney, minister of citizenship and immigration and MP for Calgary Southeast.
+“Given the Stampede’s place in Western Canadian culture, it is fitting that we mark the event’s 100th anniversary in a number of important ways,” said Jason Kenney, then minister of citizenship and immigration and MP for Calgary Southeast.
 “These stamps are beautifully designed and truly capture the heart of the Calgary Stampede.”